Better Than Historic or New

 3 working fire places plus 2 acres of woods that provide plenty of wood for winter

-Solid construction can last at leastĀ another 200 years
+Solid construction can last at least another 200 years

-City water and sewers, but also well (historic well house) hooks up to five hoses for free water to water the yard and fill the historic pond.
+Historic well house hooks up to five hoses for free water to water the yard and fill the historic pond.

 All copper gutters and downspouts